 According to statistics from Kids Count and the Greater Hampton Roads Community Dashboard, there continues to be a large gap between the races in median household income.
-In the Commonwealth of Virginia in 2019, the average white household earned more than \$28,000 per year than the average black household.
-The City of Franklin continues to lag behind the other areas in Western Tidewater for median household income.
+In the Commonwealth of Virginia in 2021, the average white household earned more than \$39,000 per year than the average black household.
+Southampton County is significantly lower than the other areas in Western Tidewater for median household income.